Istanbul: Where East meets West?

 Staying in the city centre with Taksim Square on our doorstep we were treated to the most incredible views of Istanbul’s cityscape and the Bosphorus from our room at The Marmara Taksim Hotel.
 The area around Taksim is alive from dusk till dawn full of bars, clubs, restaurants and history waiting to be explored.
 Hagia Sophia is a part of Istanbul’s history that must be explored and one that we were lucky enough to be given a private night tour of.
 The Hagia Sophia was built in the mid 6thcentury, making it nearly 1500 years old and remained a church for over 900 years until becoming a mosque in 1453.
 In 1934 it was converted into a museum.
 It is one of the most important Byzantine structures ever built and holds historical significance as a culminating feature of the Christian era Roman Empire and stands as a monument to artistic and architectural achievement.
 It was a humbling experience walking amongst such grandeur and offers just a small glimpse into what Istanbul offers historically.

 The next morning, we awoke for a trip along the famous Bospherous Sea.
 Aboard a Yacht we were treated to a traditional Turkish breakfast spread as we were transported between the European side and Asian side linking the Black Sea with the Sea of Marmara with dolphins jumping in and out of the water, it was truly a magical experience.
+The perfect activity for that romantic weekend get-a-way to pop the question.
 Viewing Istanbul from the water offers one of the finest panorama views of this amazing city and really brings to life the Asian and European shores which are lined with fabulous palaces, mosques and buildings and is easily accessible through various ferry companies.
 Towards the end of our boat trip we disembarked at Maidens Tower also know as Leanders Tower which was a lighthouse and now offers an incredible 360-degree panorama of the city.